Kosi-N/Kosi-N-portfolio/README.md

 6. The customer retention rate is low, indicating that many customers are not making repeat purchases.
 This highlights an area for improvement in customer engagement and retention strategies.

 ### Recommendations
-Based on the analysis,i recommend the following actions:
+Based on the analysis,I recommend the following actions:

 - Since both 20-ounce and 32-ounce bottles sell at similar rates, the company should continue marketing both sizes to cater to a broad customer base.